-Menopause means the end of monthly menstrual bleeding and the transition to menopause brings symptoms including hot flushes and mood swings.
+Menopause is marked by the end of monthly menstrual bleeding, with various symptoms that may include hot flushes, night sweats and mood swings.

 WHAT IS MENOPAUSE (PERI-MENOPAUSE?